Proviesec/Proviesec-Bug-Bounty-Dorking-Site-PBBDS/README.md

 </a>
 For your Bug Bounty Recon (Mobile First :) )

-:star: Star us on GitHub — it motivates a lot!
+:star: Star us on GitHub — it motivates a lot! :star:

     - [x] Dynamic json file for li list
     - [x] Input read for Domain